AliRezaBeigy/react-native-global-datetimepicker/README.md

     SelectedYearItemText: '#ff4d5b'
 }
 ```
-- `translation` prop is an object that contains the text of each part of the component, there are two languages supported units now that you can import as **DateTimePickerTranslations** and use them, the currently available language is **English** and **Persian**.
+- `translation` prop is an object that contains the text of each part of the component.
+There are two languages supported units now that you can import as **DateTimePickerTranslations** and use them.
+The currently available language is **English** and **Persian**.

 # TODO
 - [ ] Support time picker